 Bristol City Council has installed energy-saving washing machines, dishwashers and tumble-dryers in 152 households in Ashley, Easton and Lawrence Hill.
 These high-tech devices can be controlled remotely and will go a long way towards reducing household energy bills.

-Following on from the offer of smart appliances, we are now offering a range of more traditional energy saving measures for homeowners including loft and cavity wall insulation, a new boiler and solar panels.
+Following on from the offer of smart appliances, we are now offering a range of more traditional energy saving measures for homeowners including loft insulation, a new boiler and solar panels.
 Grant funding is available to help you cover the cost and some of these could even be available as fully funded installations.
 If you are interested, let us know by completing the Energy Efficiency Measures Questionnaire.
 Our team will then be in touch with you as soon as possible.

 How do the Smart Appliances work?